Storage Racks

 Pallet Racks

 Designed to hold palletized inventory, pallet racks offer the advantage of vertical stacking, maximizing storage space.
 These racks are typically deep, allowing for a high volume of pallets or boxes to be stored simultaneously.
 With open access on all sides, they provide an efficient solution for facilities that require easy retrieval of goods without shifting other items.
-Their design ensures accessibility and streamlined warehouse operations.
+Their design ensures accessibility and streamlined warehouse operations, making selective pallet racking one of the most popular choices for general warehouse storage.

 Roller Racks

 A type of flow and push-back pallet rack, roller racks are named for their built-in rollers that facilitate easy movement of stored goods.
-Unlike traditional racks, they do not require forklifts and are ideal for systems where items are frequently moved.
+Unlike traditional racks, they do not require forklifts for every operation and are ideal for systems where items are frequently moved.
 Manufacturers often equip them with slanted rails, using gravity to assist in transporting heavy loads.
 When a new load is added, it pushes the front load back, and when the front load is removed, the remaining loads automatically shift forward.
-Push-back storage racks are accessible from one side and can be positioned against walls or other obstructions without sacrificing functionality.
+Push-back storage racks are accessible from one side and can be positioned against walls or other obstructions without sacrificing functionality, delivering high-density storage in space-constrained environments.

 Warehouse Racks

 Designed to accommodate forklifts, warehouse racks make it easy to locate and retrieve pallets from industrial shelf units.
 Many of these shelves incorporate inclined rails or rollers, allowing loads to move forward automatically as front pallets are removed.
-This design eliminates wasted space while utilizing gravity to streamline the movement of stored materials.
+This design eliminates wasted space while utilizing gravity to streamline the movement of stored materials, supporting efficient order picking and replenishment in busy distribution centers.

 Cantilever Racks

 Built to store long, thin materials such as rails, boards, beams, and sheet metal, cantilever racks offer a specialized storage solution for oversized and irregularly shaped items.
 Some variations are also designed to accommodate pallets and large boxes.
 These racks consist of uprights, arms, and brace sets, ensuring structural stability while keeping heavy, elongated products off the floor.
-Their modular nature allows for expansion and customization, making them adaptable to changing storage needs.
+Their modular nature allows for expansion and customization, making them adaptable to changing storage needs in lumber yards, metal fabricators, and plumbing supply warehouses.

 Drive-In Racks

 Designed to maximize available space, drive-in racks provide an efficient storage solution for warehouses that utilize a high volume of pallets.
-These racks are ideal when inventory rotation is not a priority, allowing forklifts to drive directly into the rack system for loading and retrieval.
+These racks are ideal when inventory rotation is not a priority, allowing forklifts to drive directly into the rack structure for loading and retrieval, creating dense storage configurations that reduce aisle space requirements.

 Drive-Thru Racks

 Built for accessibility from both sides, drive-thru racks operate on a first-in, first-out (FIFO) inventory system.
-This makes them particularly effective for high-volume applications with a low mix of products, ensuring continuous movement and efficient stock rotation.
+This makes them particularly effective for high-volume applications with a low mix of products, ensuring continuous movement and efficient stock rotation in food distribution, beverage warehouses, and other facilities handling time-sensitive goods.

 Gravity Racks

 Functioning similarly to push-back racks, gravity racks allow loads to be placed on one side and naturally flow to the other using gravity.
-Suitable for both cartons and pallets, these racks enhance safety and efficiency by separating picking areas from forklift operations, reducing workplace congestion.
+Suitable for both cartons and pallets, these racks enhance safety and efficiency by separating picking areas from forklift operations, reducing workplace congestion and supporting smoother material flow.

 Carton Flow Racks

 A specialized live storage system, carton flow racks use gravity to move cartons from one side to the other, ensuring easy access and high-density storage.
 These racks create a dynamic inventory flow, keeping products positioned at the front for ergonomic and efficient picking.
-By reducing the number of required pickers and minimizing aisle space, carton flow racks significantly lower labor costs and improve warehouse organization.
+By reducing the number of required pickers and minimizing aisle space, carton flow racks significantly lower labor costs and improve warehouse organization for order fulfillment operations.

 Carton flow racks are available in two frame styles: